the FUNCTIONAL Approach

 Pain syndromes sometimes persist because of extra force exerted on bones and joints caused by excess weight.
 We know the spine is designed to carry the body's weight and distribute the load during rest and activity.
 When excess weight is carried, the spine is forced to take on the extra burden, which may lead to structural compromise and damage.
 Unfortunately, the physical and sometimes emotional pains felt from excess weight aren’t the only concern.
 The longstanding symptoms of excess weight often go unnoticed until it's too late.
 Excess weight can put us at risk for a number of diseases such as diabetes, heart disease, high blood pressure, and some types of cancer.
 The sooner we address the cause of excess weight and treat it, the better chance we have at preventing unwanted illness.

-COMPLEMENTARY AND ALTERNATIVE MEDICINE
+INTEGRATIVE AND Functional MEDICINE

 We serve patients in the Phoenix AZ area including Tempe, Chandler, Gilbert, Mesa, Scottsdale, Ahwatukee, Peoria, Glendale, Avondale and Fountain Hills.
 All patients always work directly with one of our licensed physicians to ensure patient safety and confidentiality.